sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 You can jump right in by using the ``CLIENT_ID`` seen in the example code blocks below!
 That is the ID of the tutorial client, which lets you get started quickly and easily.

-When you are ready to create your own application, follow :ref:`the tutorial on registering a Native App <tutorial_register_app>` and use its ``CLIENT_ID`` in the rest of the tutorial to get your own app setup.
+When you are ready to create your own application, follow :ref:`How to Register an App in Globus Auth <tutorial_register_app>` and use its ``CLIENT_ID`` in the rest of the tutorial to get your own app setup.

 For readers who prefer to start with complete working examples, jump ahead to the :ref:`example scripts <minimal_script_complete_examples>` at the end before reviewing